FAQ Quick Menu For Home Paternity Testing

 Q. How will I receive my results?

 - Test results are accessed online by clicking the RESULTS LOGIN button.
-You will login with the username (email) and password chosen during case setup.
-Please note, that we do not give results over the phone.
-If you'd like to receive your results by mail, you may select that option for an additional fee.
+You will lo gin with the username (email) and password chosen during case setup.
+Please note: we do not give results over the phone nor can we send the report as an email attachment, for security reasons.
+If you'd like to receive your results by snail mail, you may select that option for an additional fee.

 Q. Can my test results be used in court?

 - Not with this test.
-For results to be court admissible, a chain of sample custody and proof of identity is required.
-If you need a court admissible test, please contact us at 1-800-329-3758.
+For results to be court admissible, chain-of-custody samples and proof of identity is required.
+If you need a court- admissible test, please contact us at 1-800-329-3758.

 Q. Can I buy a test if I am from New York State?